 - No piercings are allowed.
-Earrings are not allowed. - Hair may not touch the bottom of the collar or be below the middle of the ears and must be trimmed at or above the eyebrows.
+Earrings are not allowed. - Hair may not go past the bottom of the collar or be below the middle of the ears and must be trimmed at or above the eyebrows.
 Hair may be tied up with a hair tie in order to meet these requirements. - Students must be clean-shaven at all times.
 No facial hair is permitted.
-Sideburns may not extend below the earlobe. - Abnormal or extreme hairstyles as determined by the administration are not permitted. - At all Brook Hill events (sporting events, fine arts events, etc.), students do not need to be in uniform but must follow similar guidelines. - Tattoos must be covered at all times. - Highlighting and coloring of hair is permitted as long as it is dyed a natural color. - Appropriate attire is expected at all Brook Hill dances.
+Sideburns may not extend below the earlobe. - Abnormal or extreme hairstyles as determined by the administration are not permitted. - At all Brook Hill events (sporting events, fine arts events, etc.), students do not need to be in uniform but must follow similar guidelines. - Students may be asked to cover tattoos. - Highlighting and coloring of hair is permitted as long as it is dyed a natural color. - Appropriate attire is expected at all Brook Hill dances.
 Specific dress guidelines will be communicated to the student body prior to the dance.